super-linter/super-linter/README.md

 # Super-Linter

 This repository is for the **GitHub Action** to run a **Super-Linter**.
-It is a simple combination of various linters, written in `bash`, to help validate your source code.
+It is a simple combination of various linters, written in `python`, to help validate your source code.

 **The end goal of this tool:**